SmartyzeDetect/apiserver-doc/deploy/README.md

 - Environment variable: SD_API_TCP_LOCAL

   Values:
-    - 0 : API server will bind to selected TCP port on all network interfaces
+    - 0 : API server will bind to selected TCP port on all network interfaces (default, changed in version 1.1.0)
-    - 1 : API server will only bind to selected TCP port on localhost interface (default)
+    - 1 : API server will only bind to selected TCP port on localhost interface (only for thrift RPC, REST API always binds on all network interfaces)

 - Environment variable: SD_DEBUG_CRASH (WIP)